The Devils Below

 The transient, only like moving shapes, to be imagined

 And not allowed to waken.
-And if they are deformed and suck
+And if they are deformed

 The spirits who living entirely upon dreams, seem to be gathered,